Lee Vining, California

 Local Phone: (760) 647-6331

-Mono Lake is a geological anomoly in an otherwise semi-arid landscape.
+Mono Lake is a geological anomaly in an otherwise semi-arid landscape.
 The Mono Lake Tufa State Natural Reserve was established to preserve its distinctive tufa towers, calcium carbonate spires and knobs formed by the interaction of freshwater springs and alkaline lake water.
-The lake is a habitat for as many as 2 million birds that rest here each year.
-The lake covers about 65 square miles and is one of the oldest in North america.
+The lake is a habitat for as many as 2 million birds.
+The lake covers about 65 square miles and is one of the oldest in North America.
 It has no outlet and is twice as salty as the ocean.

 dog friendly, pet friendly, lake, tufa, mono county, calcium, trails, lake